Entire home

 Where is Beautiful House in Northern Kyoto - Surrounded by Beautiful Nature! located?

-Located in Sakyo Ward, this holiday home is 0.1 mi (0.2 km) from Sanzenin Temple and within 9 miles (15 km) of Kawaramachi Street and Kyoto University.
+Located in Sakyo Ward, this holiday home is steps from Sanzen-in Temple and within 9 mi (15 km) of Kawaramachi Street and Kyoto Imperial Palace.
 Ruriko-in Temple and Kyoto International Conference Centre are also within 9 miles (15 km).

 Reviews